 As mentioned, purchases decline by about 4% when the sales route is removed.
-However, that does not necessarily mean that the platform is worse off.
+However, that does not necessarily mean that the online retailer is worse off.
 For example, if consumers were to purchase more expensive sandals using the category page, that could potentially offset the decline in purchase probability.
-Using the average prices paid for a pair of sandals purchased using the category and sales routes from Table 2 and back-of-the-envelope calculations, we find that the platform's revenue decreases but only by 0.8%, i.e., the decline in revenue in percent is smaller than the decline in purchase probability.
-The 0.8% of the revenue also represents the marginal value of the search route to the online retailer.
+However, we find that the online retailer's revenue decreases by 4.2%, i.e., the decline in revenue in percent is even somewhat larger than the decline in purchase probability.
+The 4.2% of the revenue also represents the marginal value of the search route to the online retailer.